filipalacerda/accordion-component/README.md

 1. The component has `aria` attributes that comply with a11y practices
 2. The component has keyDown support for arrow keys and enter key
+3. The component does not have heading levels.
+This is because it's meant to be used anywhere in a page, and bad nesting heading levels throw an a11y error

 ## Responsive Design

+1. The component works on both Desktop and Mobile by using `flex`
+2. The only difference between Desktop and Mobile is the alignment of the title text

 ## Commands